matthiasschaub/tahuti/proposal.md

 The frontend will be a mobile-first website.

-It is an open question whether the frontend will be served from Mars or Earth.
-The website, of course, should eventually be served from the ship.
+It is an open question whether the frontend will in the initial phase be served from Mars or Earth.
+The website should eventually be served from the ship.

 ## Milestones